DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 With all of this configuration in place, accessing the server at https://[$HOSTNAME] should return the Vaultwarden login page.
 Also, accessing https://[$HOSTNAME]/admin should return the administration panel.
 Simply enter the password that was used to generate the admin token to explore the admin panel.

 Congrats on setting up a Vaultwarden instance using Alpine Linux!

+## Additional notes - How to change the admin token password

+In order to change the admin token for the Vaultwarden admin panel, settings must be changed in the correct files.
+If both files exist, both "/etc/conf.d/vaultwarden" ***AND*** "/var/lib/vaultwarden/config.json" must be edited for the changes to occur.

+As before, "/etc/conf.d/vaultwarden" needs to have its `export ADMIN_TOKEN='$argon2id'` changed to the new token.
+However, in addition, be sure to check for a "/var/lib/vaultwarden/config.json" file.
+It appears that this file is only created after settings are changed via the Vaultwarden admin panel webpage.
+If it exists, be sure to change the "ADMIN_TOKEN" value here as well.